fralau/yamlpp/README.md

 ### `.function`
 **Definition**: Defines a reusable function with arguments and a body.
+Arguments are positional.

 **Caution**: These functions are not available "as-is" inside of Jinja expressions.